 - Never use strong household detergents or soap, such as dish washing or laundry liquid.
-These products can discolor and spot painted surfaces. - Never wash a vehicle that is "hot to the touch" or during exposure to strong, direct sunlight. - Always use a clean sponge or car wash mitt with plenty of water for best results. - Dry the vehicle with a chamois or soft terry cloth towel in order to eliminate water spotting. - It is especially important to wash the vehicle regularly during the winter months, as dirt and road salt are difficult to remove and cause damage to the vehicle. - Immediately remove items such as gasoline, diesel fuel, bird droppings and insect deposits because they can cause damage to the vehicle's paintwork and trim over time. - Remove any exterior accessories, such as antennas, before entering a car wash - Suntan lotions and insect repellents can damage any painted surface; if these substances come in contact with your vehicle, wash off as soon as possible. - If your vehicle is equipped with running boards, do not use rubber, plastic and vinyl protectant products on the running board surface, as the area may become slippery.
+These products can discolor and spot painted surfaces. - Never wash a vehicle that is "hot to the touch" or during exposure to strong, direct sunlight. - Always use a clean sponge or car wash mitt with plenty of water for best results. - Dry the vehicle with a chamois or soft terry cloth towel in order to eliminate water spotting. - It is especially important to wash the vehicle regularly during the winter months, as dirt and road salt are difficult to remove and cause damage to the vehicle. - Immediately remove items such as gasoline, diesel fuel, bird droppings and insect deposits because they can cause damage to the vehicle's paintwork and trim over time.
+Use Bug and Tar Remover, ZC-42, which is available from your authorized dealer. - Remove any exterior accessories, such as antennas, before entering a car wash. - Suntan lotions and insect repellents can damage any painted surface; if these substances come in contact with your vehicle, wash off as soon as possible. - If your vehicle is equipped with running boards, do not use rubber, plastic and vinyl protectant products on the running board surface, as the area may become slippery.